thecdil/argonaut-project/content/1-meta.md

 - Check the [Examples]({{ '/content/4-examples.html' | relative_url }}) page for, well, examples.
 - Open the PDF in a new window so you can look at the Sheet and issue at the same time.
 - Drag Sheet's text entry box down to make it bigger.
-- Create your headlines in a notepad first, then paste into the correct cell with `Ctrl+V`.
+- Create your headlines/subjects in a notepad or Google Doc first, then paste the text into the correct cell with `Ctrl+V`.